ricardofdc/TVVS-Performance-Testing/README.md

             return None
 ```

-In this example, for every instance of the test there will be a maximum number of 50 users, which increase at a rate of 2 users per second.
-So in the beginning of the test there are 0 users, after 25 seconds, there are 50 users.
-And since this method returns None after 60 seconds, than the test will automatically stop.
+In this example, for every instance of the test, there will be a maximum number of 50 users, which increase at a rate of 2 users per second.
+So at the beginning of the test there are 0 users, after 25 seconds, there are 50 users.
+And since this method returns `None` after 60 seconds, then the test will automatically stop.

-### 1.4 Wrapping it up all together
+### 1.4 Wrapping it up altogether

 Place all this the code in a file named `locustfile.py` in your current directory and run `locust`: